 Brambles implements the Code of Conduct through a variety of induction and training programs.
-During the Year, ongoing training took place with the aim of enhancing employees' compliance with certain of the policies under the Code.
+During the Year, ongoing training took place with the aim of enhancing employees' compliance with the Code and the Competition Compliance and Anti-Bribery and Corruption policies under the Code.

-The Code of Conduct requires Brambles' contractors to adhere to Brambles' health and safety, environmental and serious incident reporting standards and requires consultants or professional advisers who are engaged to undertake work for the Group to comply with the Continuous Disclosure & Communications Policy (see the Sections of this Statement on Principles 5 and 6).
+The Code of Conduct requires Brambles' contractors to adhere to Brambles' health and safety, environmental and serious incident reporting standards and requires consultants or professional advisors who are engaged to undertake work for the Group to comply with the Continuous Disclosure & Communications Policy (see the Sections of this Statement on Principles 5 and 6).